 Many people have heard that habeas corpus translates to “bring forth the body” or something similar.
 As a result, there is often a misconception that the US Constitution requires a dead body to have been discovered in order for the government to prosecute a murder charge.
 But habeas corpus, while an important legal doctrine, has nothing to do with dead bodies and instead refers to the (presumably) living body of the person being charged with a crime.
 In fact, you can still be charged with murder, even if the body of the victim has never been discovered.

-Can You Be Charged With Murder Without a Body?
+Can You Be Convicted of Murder Without a Body?

 While it is possible to be charged with murder even if a body hasn’t been found, it is rare and much more difficult for the prosecution to obtain a conviction.
 In fact, since there is no statute of limitations on murder charges, prosecutors often wait years to file murder charges if they believe there is any chance the police might find the victim’s body.

 That being said, if it seems unlikely a victim’s body will be discovered but there is ample evidence indicating that the suspect killed them, the prosecution may choose to file charges anyway.
 In this case, the prosecution must rely on a strong chain of circumstantial evidence.
 Though there is no direct evidence proving the victim is deceased (meaning there’s no body), enough circumstantial evidence could result in a conviction.
 Of course, the defendant’s lawyer will try to poke holes in the circumstantial evidence, arguing that there is insufficient proof to prove either that the alleged victim is deceased, that the defendant killed her, or both.

 A Chain of Circumstantial Evidence